 An eight part series of student commentaries was released in the Courier Journal in tandem with the report.
 The series further investigated issues in postsecondary education, from labeling students as “gifted” to college affordability to the high workloads of guidance counselors.

-What Middle School Students Think About "College and Career"
+What Middle School Students Think About College, Careers

 By Ashton Bishop